 It’s very easy to think that your partner is there to meet all of your needs, and when they don’t, your world comes crashing down.
 I know because I’ve been there.

-It’s taken my husband and I a long time to figure out how to meet one another where we are at, especially when it comes to time together.
-After ten years, we feel hardly qualified to give advice of the ins and outs of marriage.
+It’s taken my husband and me a long time to figure out how to meet one another where we are, especially when it comes to time together.
+After ten years, we feel hardly qualified to give advice on the ins and outs of marriage.

-If you have something you like to do as a hobby or activity, ask your spouse to do it with you.
+But there are a few things we’ve grown through and gotten right that I believe can benefit others if they are also struggling with what we have: If you have something you like to do as a hobby or activity, ask your spouse to do it with you.
 If they don’t want to, don’t let it stop you.
 If you’re really want to connect with your spouse on a deeper level, it might mean you have to meet them where they are at.
+If you need some good ideas, check out this guide on growing deeper, and a creative list for date nights.

 Over time, if you are both willing to compromise, you will find something you both love to do together.

-Because only God knows the true pain you are experiencing from loneliness, only He can bring you the comfort you need.
-In my loneliest of days, the one thing that got me through was knowing that God would never let me go.
+Because only God knows the true pain you are experiencing from being married but lonely, only He can bring you the comfort you need.
+In my loneliest of days, the one thing that got me through was knowing God would never let me go.

 I know this sounds repetitive and obvious, but it’s true.